-Several studies have explored employer attitudes toward individuals with disabilities in the workforce according to the type or severity of the disability (e.g., Fugua et al., 1984; Johnson et al., 1988; McFarlin et al., 1991; Thakker, 1997).
+Several studies have explored employer attitudes toward individuals with disabilities in the workforce according to the type or severity of the disability (e.g., Fuqua, Rathburn, & Gade, 1984; Johnson, Greenwood, & Schriner, 1988; McFarlin, Song, & Sonntag, 1991; Thakker, 1997).
 The results indicate that employers expressed greater concerns over employing persons with mental or emotional disabilities than employing persons with physical disabilities.
-For example, Fuqua et al. (1984) examined eight disability areas using a mail survey sent to randomly selected urban employers.
+For example, Fuqua et al. examined eight areas of disability in a mail survey sent to randomly selected urban employers.
 The disability areas included blindness, cerebral palsy, paraplegia, emotional problems, epilepsy, amputation, deafness, and mental disabilities.
 Employers expressed the greatest concern toward employing individuals with mental disabilities and blindness and were least concerned about hiring individuals with epilepsy.